fabienb/WP-Image-Blocks-AutoALT/README.md

 ## Installation

 ### Option 1: Add to `functions.php`
-1. Open your active theme's `functions.php` file.
+1. Open your active theme's `functions.php` file (I recommend using a child theme or you will lose the functionality on the next theme update).
 2. Copy and paste the provided code snippet into the file.
 3. Save the changes.